ag-numbers/Sales-growth-analysis-what-is-driving-the-revenue-/README.md

 # Final conclusion
 Revenue is growing consistently.
-Growth is in urbane product category and is driven mainly by increased unit sales rather than price increases.
+Growth is in urban product category and is driven mainly by increased unit sales rather than price increases.